 Here at ClosedWon, we say “Enable people because people buy from people they like.”
 Internet protocol has changed the game, buyers bypass early sales cycles.
 By the time visitors get to meet with your salesperson, they most likely read about you, know what you offer, and your competition.
 Heaping pressure particularly on newer members of the team to learn products quickly and jolting senior members to ante up.

-First contact is rarely an exploratory meeting.
-Rather, reps often have to confront detailed questions regarding product specs, complex custom requests and may even be called upon to troubleshoot an equipment onsite.
+The first contact is rarely an exploratory meeting.
+Rather, reps often have to confront detailed questions regarding product specs, complex custom requests and may even be called upon to troubleshoot equipment onsite.
 Imagine that!
 Courtship is almost non-existent.
 It’s like having your ideal lover accosting to ask, “How will you benefit me?
 What are your advantages and how do they fit my needs?” while they poke around at your body parts.
 It’s daunting if you get thrown into the shark tank without resources to keep you alive.

 People enablement is sales enablement targeting your team’s core character.
 Members of the sales team should rely on sales enablement to reinforce training materials while at the same time giving them just-in-time access to information that the more experienced salespeople might have.
 Without daily tips, tricks and pseudo-life coaching your sales team is paralyzed.

 I still recall my first Account Executive role at Yelp.
 The first day of class our trainer explicitly exclaimed, “Leave your drama at the door.”
 And the following 365+ days after that moment my manager enforced the theme with “Oh.
 Cry me a river.”
 The directors, managers, trainers and senior AEs all had the same message, “Stop complaining or get the f*ck out.”
-The message to improve my attitude was echoed everyday for 5 years, consistently.
+The message to improve my attitude was echoed every day for 5 years, consistently.
 For me, it was fun to challenge my young adulthood paradigm.
 Boy oh boy, was I a brat.
 If it weren’t for Yelp’s sales enablement program, I’d probably still have a bad attitude.

-Ultimately, not all folks bring the same amount of good character, experience and skill to a sales job.
+Ultimately, not all folks bring the same amount of good character, experience, and skill to a sales job.
 A bad attitude and extended learning curves will derail any sales opportunity.
 In fact, a bad attitude alone can ruin a life forever.
 With greater reason, the need to integrate psychology and positive behavior with sales enablement practices are crucial to every business.